simpeter/apd/docs/lab0.md

    configure the number of server machines and the number of client machines under advanced options.
 Click on `Next` to move to the next page.
-3. Finalize: Name and choose the cluster you want to start your experiment.
+3. Finalize: Name your experiment, select your group name as the Group, instead of cse453, and choose the cluster you want to start your experiment.
 If you are curious about the hardware CloudLab provides, you can refer to this [page](http://docs.cloudlab.us/hardware.html).
 In case your request